ahmedbaaziz/AiCore_test_repo/README.md

 # AiCore_test_repo
-this is a test repository within the AiCore course this is a 2nd change
+this is a test repository within the AiCore course this is the 1st change